Flatness-Aware Stochastic Gradient Langevin Dynamics: Numerical Experiments

+This section examines the generalization performance of fSGLD in a standard optimization setting under noisy labels, beyond the Bayesian sampling perspective.

-\paragraph{Training from scratch.} We first evaluate the performance of all optimizers when training ResNet models from scratch.
+\textbf{Training from scratch.} We compare the generalization performance of different optimizers when training ResNet models from scratch.
 Table \ref{tab:fromscratch} presents the results across all dataset-architecture combinations.
-Our proposed method, fSGLD ($\beta$-$\sigma$ coupled), consistently achieves the best or second-best performance on every benchmark.
-Notably, on the CIFAR-100N dataset which presents significant challenges due to its higher noise ratio and larger number of classes, fSGLD significantly outperforms all baselines.
+Overall, fSGLD shows highly competitive performance across all benchmarks.
+In particular, fSGLD achieves clear performance gains over standard optimizers on CIFAR-100N and WebVision under the Top-1 metric (WV-1), which represent more challenging settings due to higher label noise and a large number of classes.

-In terms of computational cost, the wall-clock time per iteration (s/iter) shows that fSGLD has a training speed comparable to standard optimizers like SGD, AdamW, and SGLD.
-In contrast, SAM incurs nearly double the computational overhead due to its min-max formulation requiring two gradient evaluations per step.
-This highlights a key advantage of our method: fSGLD matches or surpasses SAM's strong performance with a computational budget similar to standard SGD.
+In terms of computational cost, the wall-clock time per iteration (s/iter) shows that fSGLD has a training speed comparable to standard optimizers like SGD and AdamW.
+In contrast, SAM and ASAM incur nearly double the computational overhead due to their min-max formulations requiring two gradient evaluations per step.
+This highlights a key advantage of our method: fSGLD matches or surpasses SAM and ASAM strong performance with a computational budget similar to standard SGD.

-\paragraph{Fine-tuning.} We also evaluate performance in the fine-tuning setting, using a pre-trained ViT-B/16 model on CIFAR-10N and CIFAR-100N.
-The results are presented in Table \ref{tab:finetuning}.
-Our method, fSGLD ($\beta$-$\sigma$ coupled), consistently outperforms standard optimizers like SGD and SGLD, and achieves performance competitive with or superior to SAM at roughly half the computational overhead.
+\textbf{Fine-tuning.} We further evaluate fSGLD in a fine-tuning setting, using a pre-trained ViT-B/16 model on CIFAR-10N and CIFAR-100N.
+The results are summarized in Table \ref{tab:finetuning}. fSGLD outperforms standard optimizers such as SGD and AdamW, and achieves performance competitive with or superior to SAM and ASAM while requiring roughly half the computational overhead.